alejandrgaspar/pub-analyzer/README.md

 Pub Analyzer generates reports that you can view directly within the app, **export as PDF** files to submit as evidence, or **export as JSON** for analysis with the tools you use every day.

+## Why use Pub Analyzer?

+Researchers are generally required to submit scientific production reports when seeking promotions or funding to support their ongoing research.
+Instead of laborious manual tracking of their publications and citations, researchers now have the opportunity to perform all of these tasks automatically **in a matter of minutes**.

 ## Requirements

 Pub Analyzer requires **Python 3.10 or later** and can run on Linux, macOS, and Windows.